YurongYou/Hindsight/data_preprocessing/lyft/LYFT_PREPROCESSING.md

 ## Generate background sample for detection training
 OpenPCdet typically uses copy-paste object augmentation, which copies objects from other scenes into the current scene during training.
-However, this could result in pasting objects into background regions like static bushes.
+However, this may result in pasting objects into background regions like static bushes.
 We generate a background sample pointcloud, which is from dense traversals and with dynamic objects removed.
-The background sample is used only in the training to prevent augmented objects pasted into background regions.
+The background sample is used only during training to prevent augmented objects being pasted into background regions.

 To generate the background sample:
 ```bash